Oxford High School shooting: Trial

+Appeals

+On June 7, 2024, appellate attorneys for Ethan Crumbley filed a motion asking to withdraw the guilty plea and request a new sentencing, on the basis of ineffective assistance of counsel.
+His attorneys claimed that his mother used alcohol during pregnancy, which was not raised by his previous defense attorneys.
+The prenatal alcohol exposure could have caused Crumbley to suffer from cognitive-adaptive dysfunctions due to fetal alcohol spectrum disorder, and that Judge Kwame Rowe did not ensure that Crumbley understood the consequences of entering a guilty plea in light of his cognitive impairments and history of mental illness.
+On December 19, Rowe rejected both requests, writing that the "plea was knowingly, voluntarily, and accurately given and there was no defect in the plea-taking process."

+On May 6, 2025, Crumbley's appeal to withdraw his guilty plea was dismissed by the Michigan Court of Appeals.
+A second appeal against Crumbley's life sentence was also rejected by the same court.

 Against Crumbley's parents

 Announcement of charges

-After announcing the charges against Ethan Crumbley, prosecutor Karen McDonald told reporters that her office was also considering criminal charges against Crumbley's parents, Jennifer and James, in connection to the shooting.
+After announcing the charges against Ethan Crumbley, prosecutor Karen McDonald told reporters that her office was also considering criminal charges against Crumbley's parents, Jennifer and James, in connection with the shooting.
 She said responsible gun ownership was crucial to stop tragedies and those who are irresponsible with their firearms should be held accountable.
 On December 3, McDonald held a press conference in which she announced that both parents were being charged with four counts of involuntary manslaughter for their failure to secure the gun Crumbley used in the shooting.
 It is a rare instance of parents being charged in relation to a school shooting.
+James and Jennifer Crumbley were the first US parents to be charged with having responsibility for a mass school shooting by a child.